-The University College Bulletin is the catalog of University College, the professional and continuing education division at Washington University in St. Louis.
-The catalog includes programs, degree requirements, course descriptions and pertinent university policies for students earning a degree through University College.
+The School of Continuing & Professional Studies Bulletin is the catalog of the School of Continuing & Professional Studies, the professional and continuing education division at Washington University in St. Louis.
+The catalog includes programs, degree requirements, course descriptions and pertinent university policies for students earning a degree through the School of Continuing & Professional Studies.

-The 2022-23 Bulletin is entirely online but may be downloaded in PDF format for printing.
+The 2023-24 Bulletin is entirely online but may be downloaded in PDF format for printing.
 Individual pages as well as information from individual tabs may be downloaded in PDF format using the PDF icon in the top right corner of each page.
 To download the full PDF, please choose from the following: